DRIVER-EU/csharp-test-bed-adapter/README.md

 ### src\StandardMessages

 The code project that bundles all standard message formats defined for the Common Information Space (CIS) of the DRIVER-EU Test-bed.
 All these Avro schemas can be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas).
+This project is required for `CSharpTestBedAdapter` to run.

 ### src\CoreMessages

 The code project that bundles all system/core message formats defined for the DRIVER-EU Test-bed.
 These schemas can also be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas).
+This project is required for `CSharpTestBedAdapter` to run.

 ### Dependencies